- What is the New Vehicle Efficiency Standard (the NVES)?

 What about impacts on the grid/blackouts?

-The Australian Energy Market Operator’s Integrated System Plan ensures that the electricity grid will be ready for expected increases in demand, including increases in electric vehicle charging demand.
+The Australian Energy Market Operator’s Integrated System Plan ensures that the electricity grid is ready for expected increases in demand, including increases in electric vehicle charging demand.

-How much abatement will the Government seek to achieve through the Standard?
+How much abatement is the Government seeking to achieve through the NVES?

-The Government has listened to stakeholder feedback and is implementing the Standard that will achieve significant abatement and benefit Australians.
+The Australian Government has listened to stakeholder feedback and has implemented a standard that will achieve significant abatement and benefit Australians.
 This includes more than $95 billion in fuel savings, $13.85 billion in maintenance savings, and around $5 billion in health benefits to 2050 from cleaner air and close to 321 million tonnes of CO2 abatement by 2050.